Exploiting network topology in brain-scale simulations of spiking neural networks: Results

 To evolve a model network for biological time $T_\mathrm{model}$, the simulation needs to go through $S\,=\,T_\mathrm{model}/d_\mathrm{min}$ simulation cycles (\fref{fig:algorithm}), where we assume $T_\mathrm{model}$ to be a multiple of $d_\mathrm{min}$.
-In the update phase, each MPI process propagates the state of its local neurons, which includes the detection of threshold crossings and where applicable, the buffering of emitted spikes in the process-local spike register \cite{Morrison05}.
-The temporary buffering enables the operation of threads free of barriers.
-The subsequent collocate phase transfers all spikes from the register to the MPI send buffer.
-In conventional simulation technology, all MPI processes globally communicate spikes after every simulation cycle $s$.
-In case of a blocking collective MPI communication, this requires all MPI processes to \textit{synchronize}.
+Each simulation cycle consists of three consecutive phases: \begin{description} \item[Deliver] Each MPI process delivers spikes from its receive buffer to the corresponding local target neurons. \item[Update] Each MPI process propagates the state of its local neurons, which includes the detection of threshold crossings and where applicable, the buffering of emitted spikes in the process-local spike register \cite{Plesser07_672}.
+The temporary buffering enables the operation of threads free of barriers (see figure S\RNum{1}1 in \citename{Vogelsang26_arxiv}, \citeyear*{Vogelsang26_arxiv}). \item[Collocate] Each MPI process transfers newly emitted spikes from the local spike register to the MPI send buffer and prepares them for communication with other processes. \end{description} In conventional simulation technology, all MPI processes globally communicate spikes after every simulation cycle $s$.
+In case of a blocking collective MPI communication, this requires all MPI processes to synchronize.
 The structure-aware simulation strategy, however, only requires global communication after every $D$-th cycle, and a local exchange of spikes suffices for all other cycles.
+Batching long-range spikes over $D$ cycles does not affect the temporal resolution of spike transmission or the resulting network dynamics.
+Each spike is placed into the neuron-local ring buffer (\sref{sec:Reference-implementation}) of its target neuron with the correct remaining transmission delay upon arrival, ensuring that it contributes to state propagation at precisely the correct point in simulated time regardless of when it was communicated between processes.
 The local communication is a technicality left to the MPI library; it needs to efficiently swap local send and receive buffer.
 In the following, communication comprises both data exchange and synchronization overhead unless stated otherwise.
 For both simulation strategies, after every spike exchange, a new simulation cycle starts, and each process delivers incoming spikes from the MPI receive buffer to their local target neurons.